wp-plugins/one-time-password/readme.txt

 No.

-= How do I choose between logging-in using a one-time password or my main password? =
+= How do I choose between logging-in using a one-time password or my main WordPress password? =

 Simply enter the password of your choice into the WordPress password box.